Editor’s Note: Ohio Sports Betting Officially Underway As Of Jan. 1, 2023

 Football betting represents around 30% of national handle, and Ohio offers a robust collection of teams bettors are interested in.
 The Cincinnati Bengals played in the Super Bowl last year, and the Cleveland Browns are expected to push for a playoff spot this season.
 Both teams rank among the top-11 best odds to win Super Bowl 57 at Caesars Sportsbook Ohio.

-Ohio State University is a perennial NCAA national title contender, and the University of Cincinnati made the College Football Playoff last season.
+Ohio State University is a perennial NCAA national title contender, and the University of Cincinnati appeared in the 2022 College Football Playoff.
 Ohio also has six more FBS college football teams, which all play in the Mid-American Conference.

 PlayOhio estimate: 85% of football bets will be on NFL